 On average, homes in Michigan will have to manage about 30 to 40 inches of rain each year.
-That doesn’t sound excessive if it’s a slow drizzle that’s spread out evenly across 365 days.
-However, 40 inches of rain is quite a bit if you’re accumulating water in your basement or crawl space.
+Even a slow drizzle spread out during the rainy season will accumulate water in your basement or crawl space without preventative measures.

 Understanding the exact impact of gutters and draining requires math, soil science, and hydrology.
 Below, we look at how water moves around a property, how it can be controlled, and what can happen to your home without effective water management.

 How Much Rain Falls on an Average-Sized House?

 Let’s begin our calculations by looking at the quantity of water per inch of rainfall.

 In a scenario with a 1,600-square-foot single-story home, one inch of rain falling across the entire surface area would accumulate to nearly 1,000 gallons of water.
 If you have gutters connected to four downspouts at each of the home’s four corners, that would be about 250 gallons of water per downspout.

 That’s a lot of water for just one inch of rain.
 If we look at bigger storms, that could greatly increase the amount of water falling on your roof.